Once upon a time

 Eureka!

-It’s difficult to pinpoint a single “Eureka!” moment.
-The website was built like a jigsaw, in small seemingly insignificant steps, over the course of several months.
-One evening I worked out how to let people search and filter listings; one lunch time I sketched out the user interface, which defined the scope of what I needed to build; waiting at Sydney airport on one of my trips home I found that flathunt.co.nz was available, so I had a domain name; one weekend I found a local web host that supported databases.
-They were a “cloud” service provider years ahead of their time, eliminating the need for expensive server hardware.
+Even with the benefit of hindsight, it’s difficult to pinpoint a Eureka! moment.
+The website was built like a jigsaw, in small, seemingly insignificant steps, over the course of several months.
+One evening I worked out how to let people search and filter listings; one lunchtime I sketched out the user interface, which defined the scope of what I needed to build; waiting at Sydney airport on one trip home I was browsing unclaimed domain names and found that flathunt.co.nz was available; one weekend I found a local web host that supported databases – a “cloud” service provider, years ahead of their time, eliminating the need for me to purchase expensive server hardware.

 Thankfully I managed to avoid this pothole with Flathunt.
-Partly because I never considered what I was building to be especially original or interesting.
-But mostly because I had lots of questions and there were people who I hoped might have some of the answers.
-Even all these years later I’m still grateful to all of them, because with their help what I was building got better, little by little, and as it did my confidence and impatience increased.
+Partly because I never considered what I was building to be especially original or technically interesting.
+But mostly because I had lots of questions and there were people I hoped might have some of the answers.
+Even all these years later I’m grateful to all of them, because with their help what I was building got better, little by little, and as it did my confidence and sense of urgency increased.
 Eventually that combination got me over the line.

-So now I can look back and retrospectively invent a story about the mythical magical moment when the idea popped into my head, perfect and fully formed.
+I could look back and retrospectively invent a story about the mythical, magical moment when the idea popped into my head, perfect and fully formed.
+That would make a great story.
+It’s not what happened.

 The firehose

-Trade Me took over four months to get 1,000 registered members, despite being completely free to use.
-Xero listed on the NZX with only 100 paying customers, and those of us working there at the time accounted for a good portion of those.
+Trade Me took more than four months to sign up 1,000 registered members, despite being completely free to use.
+Xero listed on the New Zealand Stock Exchange with only 100 paying customers, and those of us working there at the time accounted for a good portion of those.
 Vend had just six paying subscribers when I first invested in 2010.
-After 12 months of hard work we had about 200.
+After 12 months of hard work that number inched over 200.

-I also bought the newspaper, and called everybody who had placed a traditional classified to ask if I could add their listing to Flathunt.
+I decided to be more proactive.
+I bought a newspaper every day, and called everybody who had advertised to ask if I could add their listing to Flathunt.
 I figured they would have nothing to lose, and some of them were willing.
 But the more interesting lesson was how many of the classifieds were placed by the same small number of property managers.
 One of them got quite annoyed when I called them for the third time in one morning.
+That helped me understand how the existing market worked, and led to my first important sale, to a real estate agent in Palmerston North, a couple of hours north of Wellington.
+I scrambled to build the “pro” listing features I’d promised as part of the deal.

 Over the summer I hit the road and door-knocked every real estate agency and property manager I could find.
-They were mostly disinterested.
-I got a much better response at university campuses where there were more internet-literate people in need of a room or a flatmate who were also poor enough to be reluctant to shell out $30 for a newspaper classified and so willing to give something new a go.
+Most were uninterested.
+I got a much better response at university campuses where there were more internet-literate people in need of a room or a flatmate who were also poor enough to flinch at shelling out $30 for a newspaper classified.
+They were willing to give this new thing a go.

 David Randal with the homemade Flathunt banner, Lake Tekapo, 2000